18F/18f.gsa.gov/content/posts/2025-02-01-we-built-server-monitoring-in-a-day.md

 ![Screenshot 2025-01-29 at 5 11 26 PM](https://github.com/user-attachments/assets/cafb0c48-ab73-420a-ba6a-08fb1e4bd76e)

 We developed a working solution in less than one day.
-We refined it over the next few weeks: we brought it into alignment with Section 508 / WCAG accessibility guidelines, improved the overall look, and clarified the content based on user feedback.
+We refined it over the next few weeks: we aligned it with Section 508 / WCAG accessibility guidelines, improved the overall look, and clarified the content based on user feedback.

 We also discovered that one component we wanted to monitor was not accessible over the public internet, and ran in a Windows environment.
 This meant that we couldn't reach the component using our GitHub Actions script, nor could we use the Unix-based GitHub Actions script on a Windows operating system.
 So, we worked with our partner to adapt the script to run on a Windows server, allowing us to monitor the complete system.